Codit/devsecops-exercise/README.md

 # DevSecOps Exercise

-Exercise to provide DevSecOps for a REST API.
+Exercise to provide DevSecOps for a REST API to manage a warehouse which is using an in-memory data store.

 ![Codit logo](./media/logo.png)

-## What is it?

-A REST API to manage a warehouse which is using an in-memory data store.

 ## Challenge